 The automobile is working a great change in our city maps.
 To accommodate the ever growing stream of cars the engineers, in practically all our large cities, are building boulevards, parkways and super-highways.
 These wide, deep channels are cutting up residential sections into irregularly-shaped islands around which raging streams of traffic will soon flow.
 Should we not take some steps to formulate the size and the contents of these residential islands?
 If we permit highway specialization in the interest of the motorist, why should we not insist upon equal municipal care and forethought in the interest of the pedestrian and the resident?
 (Perry, 1929b, p.
 99)

 As we shall see, this advanced concession to the coming “raging streams of traffic” is very much at the core of contemporary controversies.
 But Perry clearly conceives here that the conflict is an inevitable one, and the only alternative is to segregate these two functions by creating functionally demarcated “residential islands.”
 In this sense Perry was promoting segregation by function, a hallmark of early modern planning, and a central feature of use-based or “Euclidean” zoning codes.
+Drawing from his own words, we can even conclude that Perry’s intent was to complement traffic engineers’ hierarchical automobile-oriented road planning with its pedestrian-oriented residential precinct complement, a reformist approach that aims at confirming the underlying assumptions of the former.

 Lewis Mumford also saw this functional segregation as inevitable: “Perhaps the first question of importance is what degree of isolation should be accorded the neighborhood, apart from the inevitable separation made by major traffic arteries.”
 (Mumford, 1954, p.
-267) was clearly an accommodation to the realities of modernity: “Neighborhood unit organization seems the only practical answer to the gigantism and inefficiency of the over-centralized metropolis.” (op.cit., p.
+267).
+No surprise then that Mumford’s partners in the Regional Planning Association of America, founded in 1923, Henry Wright and Clarence Stein, developed their influential super-block based layouts for Sunnyside (1924) and Radburn (1929) as a clear anticipation of Perry’s diagram under the label of “The Motor Age Suburb”.
+On a wider ground, this was clearly an accommodation to the realities of modernity: “Neighborhood unit organization seems the only practical answer to the gigantism and inefficiency of the over-centralized metropolis.” (op.cit., p.
 266)

 Functional and social segregation in Perry’s Neighborhood Unit